This homemade strawberry frozen yogurt is creamy like ice cream but without the added calories! It’s fruity, tangy and oh so yummy!

 - 1 tablespoon lemon juice

 - 1-1/2 cups whole milk yogurt (I used Chobani Savor)

 - 1 tablespoon vodka (I used whipped cream vodka)

-Refrigerate the mixture for at least 4 hours.
-Also place a 4 cup covered container in the freezer.
+- Refrigerate the mixture for at least 4 hours.
+Also place a 4 cup covered container for the finished frozen yogurt in the freezer.
 Refrigerate leftover jam as well.

 You might also like: